cddc12346/Old-github-io/_pages/about.md

   - /about.html
 ---

-Just writing to document some of my learning and to practice my writing LOL.
+Just writing to document some of my learning as well as to practice my writing.

-Caution: it may be boring!

-And perhaps to keep track of some of my achievements...
+And hopefully to use this as my future resume.

 Achievements (2020)
 ======